edgurgel/mimic/usage-rules.md

 # Usage Rules for Mimic Library

 This document provides essential guidelines for coding agents when using the Mimic mocking library in Elixir projects.
+You should not mock any module that are part of the Elixir standard library nor the Otp library directly.

 ## Critical Setup Requirements